Skip to Main Content

 • Have kidney disease or diabetes

-Preeclampsia can have an effect on the health of mother and baby.
+Preeclampsia can affect the health of the mother and baby.
 It can damage a mother’s vital organs, including the placenta, which brings oxygen and nutrients to the fetus.
-Other health implications from gestational hypertension include premature birth, restricted fetal growth and nourishment, and a higher risk for maternal seizures, stroke, bleeding, induced labor and cesarean delivery.

 • Nausea or vomiting